 By tapping into the Earth and using what’s available to us naturally, without combustion or propane, you’ll be introducing a safe new way for your family to stay comfortable.
 Best of all, installing this new system will get you a big fat tax credit and usually pays for itself within five years.
-That means in year six, you’ll start pulling in a savings to be used for other things.
-Perfect timing for a new TV.
+That means in year six, you’ll start pulling in savings to be used for other things.

 Now, let’s get into the specifics of your savings and improvements:

-The tax credit covers 30 percent of the labor costs, installation, materials such as piping, and yard work and repairs.
-The one thing that is not covered is the distribution system and emergency heat system for your installation.
+The tax credit covers 30 percent of the labor costs, installation, materials such as piping, yard work, and repairs.
+The one thing that is not covered in the distribution system and emergency heat system for your installation.
 Your qualified geothermal heat pump partner will be able to explain what this means to your savings and provide you with a proper receipt and understanding.
 This will be essential to getting your tax credit.

 The tax credit has two very specific requirements that must be met in order to receive your benefit: